multani7871/employee-led-SPVs/board_member_guide.md

 - Independent directors
 	- The company will compensate the independent directors.
 Sometimes 0.5%-2% equity, which drops as the company grows.
 The company may sometimes compensate with cash in addition to the equity.

+We’ll ignore independents for now.

+Immediate difference in how cofounders and investors reps are compensated.

 Resources